What is Skin Cancer?

 Tests that are commonly used to find skin cancer include:

-- Skin exams - A doctor or nurse will check the skin for bumps or spots that look abnormal in color, size, shape or texture.
+- Skin exams - A dermatologist will check the skin for bumps or spots that look abnormal in color, size, shape or texture.

 - Skin biopsy - If needed, all or part of an abnormal-looking growth is cut from the skin.
 A pathologist will look at the sample under a microscope to check for signs of cancer.
 There are different types of biopsies that may be used depending on the cancer and its location.

-If the disease is more advanced, other diagnostic tests may be added, including CT or PET scans and perhaps other lab work.
+If the disease is more advanced, other diagnostic tests may be added, including CT or PET scans.
+However, this is done very infrequently.

 Treatment and Side Effects